co-cddo/open-standards/docs/_standards/publishing-vacancies.md

+---
+layout: page
-# The standard for Publishing vacancies
+title: The standard for Publishing vacancies
+permalink: /standards/vacancies
+---

-Standard to be used:
+## Standard to be used:

 * [JobPosting](https://schema.org/JobPosting)